-The FAFSA may be submitted until June 30th of the year for which you are applying (e.g., the deadline for the 2022-2023 academic year is June 30, 2023).
+The FAFSA may be submitted until June 30th of the year for which you are applying (e.g., the deadline for the 2025-2026 academic year is June 30, 2026).
 However, you are urged to submit your application as early as possible.
 Late submissions may delay the processing of your application.
 More importantly, the funds for some programs are limited and will be distributed with priority given to those students who submit their application in a timely fashion.
 FAFSA applications must be submitted by March 1st for the following academic year in order to be eligible for Maryland state financial aid programs.

-Please note that you may be required to update certain types of information entered on your application, i.e. dependency status, household size, and number of family members enrolled in postsecondary education.
+Please note that you may be required to update certain types of information entered on your application, i.e., dependency status, household size.
 Be sure to discuss any such changes with the Financial Aid Office.